May First/People Link: History

-May First/People Link, Local 1180 CWA AFL-CIO members, was formed from the merge between two progressive providers in 2005.
-People Link began providing organizations with hosting in 1995.
-May First Technology Collective supported progressive organizations' technology needs in 1999.
+May First/People Link, Local 1180 CWA AFL-CIO members, was formed from the merge between two progressive internet service providers in 2005.
+People Link began providing organizations with internet hosting in 1995.
+MF/PL supported progressive organizations' technology needs in 1999.
 MF/PL's history as one of the world's oldest and largest politically progressive Information and communication technologies (ICTs) began in support of alternative media during the years leading up to the anti-globalization movement.

+By 2024, the organization's name had changed to May First Technology Collective.

 Leadership

 The current co-directors of May First/People Link are Alfredo Lopez and Jamie McClelland.
 Founding members and other members of MF/PL leadership are represented by organizations including The Praxis Project, NACLA, Progressive Technology Project, and The Brecht Forum.

 Membership

-Notable MF/PL members include The Yes Men, Independent Media Centers, Fairness and Accuracy in Reporting, and Left Turn magazine.
-Over 500 members represent organizations such as food cooperatives, indigenous networks, grassroots organizations, unions, and schools.
+Members of MF/PL include trade unions and "political pranksters who oppose globalization".
+Among the members are The Yes Men, Independent Media Centers, Fairness and Accuracy in Reporting, and Left Turn magazine.
+Other member organizations include food cooperatives, indigenous networks, grassroots organizations, and schools.
+In 2024, MF/PL had 850 member organisations in the US and Mexico.